Imam4045/Faculty-Module/README.md

 # 🏫 Faculty Management System

-A simple console-based Faculty Management System written in **C**.
-It lets you manage faculty records using a **singly linked list** you can add, remove, search, update, and display faculty profiles all from a menu-driven interface.
+This project is a console-based Faculty Management System built in C using a singly linked list.
+It lets you manage faculty records where you can add, remove, search, update, and display faculty profiles from a menu.

 ---